Business Ethics and Human Rights

 Approach to taxation

-As one of the largest taxpayers in its regions of operation, NOVATEK strictly abides by Russian tax laws and does not take any measures to facilitate tax base erosion or profit shifting.
-The Company does not tolerate tax minimization schemes using offshore entities and other methods and considers the Company’s tax payments to local budgets as a factor contributing to sustainable social and economic development of its regions of operation.
+As one of the largest taxpayers in its regions of operation, NOVATEK strictly complies with Russian tax legislation and does not engage in tax base erosion practices or use offshore entities for tax minimization.
+The Company views tax payments to local budgets as an important factor contributing to the sustainable social and economic development of its regions of operation.
+NOVATEK’s approach to taxation is outlined in its Code of Business Conduct and Ethics.

-Compliance with tax obligations, in particular tax payments, is monitored by the Audit Committee of the Board of Directors as part of regular monitoring of the Company’s financial performance.
+Compliance with tax obligations, in particular tax payments, is overseen by the Audit Committee of the Board of Directors through regular monitoring of the Company’s financial performance.
+NOVATEK regularly discloses its tax expenses in its consolidated financial statement disclosures.

-To ensure compliance with its tax obligations, NOVATEK assesses tax risks as part of the Company’s overall risk management process.
-NOVATEK’s internal audit function assesses the Company’s performance in terms of tax liabilities as part of its audit engagements.
+NOVATEK assesses its tax risks to ensure compliance with the Company’s tax obligations as part of its risk management.
+NOVATEK’s internal audit function evaluates results of the Company’s activities in this area as part of its audit engagements.

 Transfer pricing